 Doolays Spelling Variations

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Doolays has appeared Dallas, Doleys, Dolas, Dolles, Dulles, Dallass, Dolays, Dalhouse and many more.

 Early Notables of the Doolays family (pre 1700)

-More information is included under the topic Early Doolays Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Doolays Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Doolays family to Ireland